PostgREST/postgrest/tutorials/tut0.rst

   db-schema = "api"
   db-anon-role = "web_anon"

 The configuration file has other :ref:`options <configuration>`, but this is all we need.
+If you are not using Docker, make sure that your port number is correct and replace `postgres` with the name of the database where you added the todos table.

 Now run the server:

 .. code-block:: bash